A cover letter and resume are required for full consideration.

 Education & Experience:

-Bachelor's degree and one year of relevant experience or a combination of education and relevant experience.
-Two years of experience preferred.
+Bachelor's degree and two years of relevant experience or combination of education, training, and relevant experience.
+Program administration and or research experience may be required.

 Knowledge, Skills, and Abilities: